ST10375898/movies/README.md

 # Movie Website 🎬🍿
 ## Find any movie you can think of
-This is a full-stack React JS web application aimed at giving people a platform where they can see what the latest movies are and search for any movies of their chioce.
+This is a full-stack React JS web application aimed at giving people a platform where they can see what the latest movies are and search for any movies of their choice.
+This project has been created through successfully following the jsmastery youtube tutorial: <a href="https://www.youtube.com/watch?v=dCLhUialKPQ&t=7446s">Youtube Link</a>

 ## Installation process ⛑️
 1. Copy the Repository URL